StrictTangent/PlaylistGenerator/README.md

 Set the Redirect URI to: playlistgenerator://callback

-Add an Android Package with your package name (com.example.playlistgenerator) AND SHA1 Fingerprint (can be obtained running the signingReport in Android Studio: Click on Gradle (top right) > app > Tasks > android > signingReport
+Add an Android Package with your package name (com.example.playlistgenerator) AND SHA1 Fingerprint.
+This can be obtained running the signingReport in Android Studio:
+Click on Gradle (top right) > app > Tasks > android > signingReport

 In MainActivity.java you must change the field: public static final String CLIENT_ID = "544dc767482a47deb564342ed8b710a1";
 to be the client ID in your own Spotify Developer Dashboard.